-Honley Male Voice Choir goes from strength to strength performing a variety of Male Voice music primarily to entertain and enjoy high standards of singing from the members.
-Under the direction of our MD Steven Roberts, deputy MD Michelle Sutcliffe and Accompanist Jason Hawkins.
-We regularly perform top class concerts within Huddersfield Town Hall and often with world renowned performers like Lesley Garrett, Cory or Carlton Main Frickley Colliery Brass Bands or other top bands and artists.
+Honley Male Voice Choir is based in Honley near Huddersfield, West Yorkshire and performs a variety of Male Voice music primarily to entertain and to enjoy high standards of singing from the members.
+Under the direction of our MD Steven Roberts and Accompanist Jason Hawkins we regularly perform top class concerts within Huddersfield Town Hall and often with world renowned performers like Lesley Garrett, Cory or Carlton Main Frickley Colliery Brass Bands or other top bands and artists.
 We take part in many fund raising events supporting local charities.
 To find out more about us, go to the About Us Page.

 Did you know belting out the chorus of Queen’s Bohemian Rhapsody is good for your health?

 Scientists discoved that chanting the 'hallelujahs' of a No.1 hit can be as good for the heart as a yoga session!
 That’s because singing helps us to control our breathing and regulate our heart beat and pulse.
 Doctors have confirmed that singing is good for the brain and helps ward off Dementia and related conditions.
 And, while singing alone is good, singing in a choir is even better, research shows.

 HonleyMVC are always on the look-out for new singers and the ability to read music is not essential.
 Do come and Join Us!

 The Students and staff at Fairfield School, Batley were treated to a concert this February.
 Over 100 students and their Carers and staff enjoyed a sing along of songs from shows and the sixties.
 Helping make a difference to those with special needs.

 On Sale From December 1st 2015 through the choir only and concert sales.

 The White Rose,

 Portrait of my Love,